iam-shrey/iam-shrey/README.md

 - 👋Hello, everyone!!
 My Name is Shreyansh Jain
-- 🙂I am happy share github profile with you
+- 🙂I am Happy to share my Github profile with You
-- 👍🏻Thanks for visiting!!
+- 👍🏻Thanks for Visiting!!